protobuf-net/protobuf-net.Grpc/docs/gettingstarted.md

 }
 ```

 This adds the bindings `/blap/C` and `/blap/B`, so now we have two completely independent routable implementations of `B()`.
-This is especially useful for generic scenarios, common repositories, etc.
+This is especially useful for generic scenarios, common service-level infrastructure APIs, repository APIs, etc.

 #### Call types